moimart/hass-tpu-person-detector/README.md

 hass-tpu-person-detection
 ===============

-## Python scripts for person detection for Nvidia's Jetson boards (soon Google's Coral EDGE TPU) integration with HomeAssistant through MQTT
+### Python program for person detection for Nvidia's Jetson boards (soon Google's Coral EDGE TPU) integration with HomeAssistant through MQTT

 ## Features:
-* Detects persons in a video stream
+* Detects persons in several video streams as a single sensor.
+Perfect for exterior setups as it is simplified in one detection device
-* Publishes ffmpeg rtsp stream with detections (RTSP server needed -- check rtsp-simple-server)
-* Creates Home Assistant occupancy sensor with mqtt based on detection
+* Creates a device in Home Assistant through MQTT that publishes:
+    - Cameras sources are active
+    - Last snapshot of detected class (person) per camera
+    - Binary Occupancy sensor
+    - Number of persons sensor
+    - Last time of detection
+* Takes snapshots when detection occurs as PNGs with detections
+* Takes video files after detection occurs

+## TODO:
+* Coral EDGE TPU implementation
+* Selection of classes to track (not just person)
+* Auto-upload of snapshots and videos
+* Docker image
+* Multiple instances (in order to have multiple Home Assistant's devices)
+* Expose labelling data for network training of detections

 ## Usage: